I arrived on these shores just over a year ago, and the Dutch lifestyle has already taught me a few things about myself.

 My Afrikaans knowledge tends to hamper my learning.
 I often think I’m doing well until I see complete confusion in the other person’s eyes, followed by “wat zeg je?” (what are you saying?), and I realise I’ve used Afrikaans, or my pronunciation is not nearly guttural enough.

-What things did you learn about yourself when arriving in the Netherlands?
-Let us know in the comments below!
+What things did you learn when arriving in the Netherlands?
+Tell us in the comments below!